it-at-m/opensource.muenchen.de/security.md

 - sufficient personnel and technical resources are available
 - a systematic evaluation methodology is established

+In our [usability analysis of free software](usability-analysis#security), security is therefore the most important factor alongside code quality.

 ### CVE

 Comparing with vulnerability databases (e.g., CVE) and inspecting code repositories is helpful to obtain a realistic risk profile.
 OSS inherently offers advantages over proprietary software due to its openness, but also requires in-house analysis capabilities and defined evaluation criteria.